Belarus presidential elections are all over before they start

 The Belarusian presidential election is over even before polls opened this morning on August 8.
-A leaked audio from a Central Election Commission (CEC) rehearsal revealed that the state has already decided that Belarus president Alexander Lukashenko will win 67%, former housewife and now leading opposition candidate Svetlana Tikhanovskaya will get 17% and “against all” will take 17% of the vote.
+A leaked audio from a Central Election Commission (CEC) rehearsal revealed that the state has already decided that Belarus President Alexander Lukashenko will win 67%, former housewife and now leading opposition candidate Svetlana Tikhanovskaya will get 17% and “against all” will take 17% of the vote.

 Lukashenko is clearly nervous as he faces unprecedented opposition to his rule as he attempts to win the presidential election for the fifth time.

 The centre of Minsk has been closed off and barricades have been erected in front of the main public buildings.
-Belarusian army troops have been deployed in the capital and APCs and Chinese-made Humvees are guarding the roads into Minsk.
+Belarusian troops have been deployed in the capital and APCs and Chinese-made Humvees are guarding the roads into Minsk.

 Social media networks have been shut down and VPNs blocked.
 Random detentions of normal Belarusians simply wearing the white arm bands of the opposition or honking their car horns were still being arrested on Saturday night on the eve of the elections.